Aliases for HINT1 Gene

 HINT1 (Histidine Triad Nucleotide Binding Protein 1) is a Protein Coding gene.
-Diseases associated with HINT1 include neuromyotonia and axonal neuropathy, autosomal recessive and axonal neuropathy.
-GO annotations related to this gene include nucleotide binding and protein kinase C binding.
+Diseases associated with HINT1 include Neuromyotonia And Axonal Neuropathy, Autosomal Recessive and Charcot-Marie-Tooth Disease/Hereditary Motor And Sensory Neuropathy.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and protein kinase C binding.
 An important paralog of this gene is HINT2.

 UniProtKB/Swiss-Prot Summary for HINT1 Gene